monero-project/monero-site/knowledge-base/moneropedia/block.md

 A block is a container of @transactions, with a new block being added to the @blockchain once every 60 seconds, on average.

-Blocks also contain a special type of transaction, the @coinbase transaction, which add newly created Monero to the network.
+Blocks also contain a special type of transaction, the @coinbase-transaction, which add newly created Monero to the network.

 Blocks are created through the process of @mining, and the @node that successfully mines the block then broadcasts it to each of the @nodes connected to it, who subsequently re-broadcast the block until the entire Monero network has received it.